Nature & Farm life

 Spectacular hiking trails at Waterval and Murludi Hiking Trail Permits available at the tourism office.

-Horse About … down Wolsely way, offers moonlight rides during full moon, as well as sunrise and sunset trails.
+Horse About … down Wolsley way, offers moonlight rides during full moon, as well as sunrise and sunset trails.
 Then there is Tulbagh horse trails on the Winterhoek road.

 In Ceres there is Ceres Zipslide Adventure for the longest tour in Africa, and Matroosberg Nature Reserve offers a 4×4 track up the highest peak in the Western Cape.